 “I―,” I gagged as the image of the monster chewing through Kevin’s bones played in my memory.

 My heart thumped at my chest.
 It was impossible to breathe at a steady pace.
-I couldn’t decide if I felt any emotion because I was stuck, reliving what I had seen.
-My brother had just been eaten by a creature before my very eyes.
+I couldn’t decide if I felt any emotion because I , reliving what I had seen.
+My brother had just been eaten by a before my very eyes.
 The truth made my knees numb as life bled out of me.
-I collapsed under my own weight.
+I collapsed under my weight.
 Before I hit the floor, my brain shut off and everything went dark.

-It had been years since Kevin died, but I never forgot his last moments.
+It had been years since Kevin died, but he was never forgotten.
 He became known as the kid who dared Santa Clause.
 And I, his kid brother, became known as the kid who lost his mind and is currently living out his remaining days in the insane asylum.